open-telemetry/opentelemetry.io/content/en/blog/2022/gc-elections-2022-list-of-candidates.md

 ---
-title: Final list of candidates for the 2022 OpenTelemetry Governance Committee Election
+title: Final list of candidates for the 2022 OpenTelemetry Governance Committee
 linkTitle: Candidates for the Governance Committee Election 2022
 date: 2022-10-13
 author: OpenTelemetry Governance Committee